omarkhaled646/Cairo-Address-Verification/README.md

 ## Verifying Results

-Explain how to verify the claimed results.
-This could involve specific steps or commands to check the output or compare against expected results.
+- You can verify the model results by running the verfiy_model_resutls.py using this command: <pre>python scripts/verfiy_model_results.py</pre>

 ### Notes